ServerlessLife/cdk-booster/README.md

 ## Disclaimer

-Lambda Live Debugger is provided "as is," without warranty of any kind, expressed or implied.
+CDK Booster is provided "as is," without warranty of any kind, expressed or implied.
 Use it at your own risk, and be mindful of potential impacts on performance, security, and costs when using it in your AWS environment.